Operator models for meromorphic functions of bounded type: Examples

 \subsection{Real complex functions}

 Next we discuss real complex function which have attracted substantial interest in the recent past, see \cite{MR213787120050101}, \cite{edsjsr.2490349820030101} and the survey \cite{articleRealpositive}.
 They are defined as follows: \begin{definition} Let $f \in \mathcal{N}_{sym}$.
-Then $f$ is a real complex function function if $f_{|\C^+}$ has real boundary values $\lambda$-a.e. \end{definition} We have seen in Section \ref{Sec:Intersection} that such a function $f$ can be represented as
+Then $f$ is a real complex function function if $f_{|\C^+}$ has real boundary values $\lambda$-almost eeverywhere \end{definition} We have seen in Section \ref{Sec:Intersection} that such a function $f$ can be represented as

 where $h_1$ and $h_2$ are generated by inner functions $V_1$ and $V_2$.
 In this case, the associated model spaces $\mathcal{H}(V_1)$ and $\mathcal{H}(V_2)$ intersect trivially, since $h_1$ and $h_2$ are relatively prime and in turn also $V_1$ and $V_2$ are relatively prime.
 Consequently, the restriction operator